-- (e) "Classification" means the act or process by which information is determined to be classified information. - (f) "Classification guidance" means any instruction or source that prescribes the classification of specific information. - (g) "Classification guide" means a documentary form of classification guidance issued by an original classification authority that identifies the elements of information regarding a specific subject that must be classified and establishes the level and duration of classification for each such element. - (h) "Classified national security information" or "classified information" means information that has been determined pursuant to this order or any predecessor order to require protection against unauthorized disclosure and is marked to indicate its classified status when in documentary form. - (i) "Confidential source" means any individual or organization that has provided, or that may reasonably be expected to provide, information to the United States on matters pertaining to the national security with the expectation that the information or relationship, or both, are to be held in confidence. - (j) "Damage to the national security" means harm to the national defense or foreign relations of the United States from the unauthorized disclosure of information, taking into consideration such aspects of the information as the sensitivity, value, utility, and provenance of that information. - (k) "Declassification" means the authorized change in the status of information from classified information to unclassified information. - (l) "Declassification guide" means written instructions issued by a declassification authority that describes the elements of information regarding a specific subject that may be declassified and the elements that must remain classified. - (m) "Derivative classification" means the incorporating, paraphrasing, restating, or generating in new form information that is already classified, and marking the newly developed material consistent with the classification markings that apply to the source information.
-Derivative classification includes the classification of information based on classification guidance.
-The duplication or reproduction of existing classified information is not derivative classification. - (n) "Document" means any recorded information, regardless of the nature of the medium or the method or circumstances of recording. - (o) "Downgrading" means a determination by a declassification authority that information classified and safeguarded at a specified level shall be classified and safeguarded at a lower level.
+Current Version Final Version - 4 AUG 09 (2) the expiration of a maximum time frame for duration of classification established under this order.
+(2) the expiration of a maximum time frame for duration of classification established under this order. (e) "Classification" means the act or process by which information is determined to be classified information. (e) "Classification" means the act or process by which information is determined to be classified information. (f) "Classification guidance" means any instruction or source that prescribes the classification of specific information. (f) "Classification guidance" means any instruction or source that prescribes the classification of specific information. (g) "Classification guide" means a documentary form of classification guidance issued by an original classification authority that identifies the elements of information regarding a specific subject that must be classified and establishes the level and duration of classification for each such element. (g) "Classification guide" means a documentary form of classification guidance issued by an original classification authority that identifies the elements of information regarding a specific subject that must be classified and establishes the level and duration of classification for each such element. (h) "Classified national security information" or "classified information" means information that has been determined pursuant to this order or any predecessor order to require protection against unauthorized disclosure and is marked to indicate its classified status when in documentary form. (h) "Classified national security information" or "classified information" means information that has been determined pursuant to this order or any predecessor order to require protection against unauthorized disclosure and is marked to indicate its classified status when in documentary form. (i) "Confidential source" means any individual or organization that has provided, or that may reasonably be expected to provide, information to the United States on matters pertaining to the national security with the expectation that the information or relationship, or both, are to be held in confidence. (i) "Confidential source" means any individual or organization that has provided, or that may reasonably be expected to provide, information to the United States on matters pertaining to the national security with the expectation that the information or relationship, or both, are to be held in confidence. (j) "Damage to the national security" means harm to the national defense or foreign relations of the United States from the unauthorized disclosure of information, taking into consideration such aspects of the information as the sensitivity, value, utility, and provenance of that information. (j) "Damage to the national security" means harm to the national defense or foreign relations of the United States from the unauthorized disclosure of information, taking into consideration such aspects of the information as the sensitivity, value, utility, and provenance of that information. (k) "Declassification" means the authorized change in the status of information from classified information to unclassified information. (k) "Declassification" means the authorized change in the status of information from classified information to unclassified information.
+(1) "Declassification authority" means: ??
+DELETED ??
+(1) the official who authorized the original classification, if that official is still serving in the same position; ??
+DELETED ??
+(2) the originators current successor in function; ??
+DELETED ??
+(3) a supervisory official of either; or ??
+DELETED ??
+(4) officials delegated declassification authority in writing by the agency head or the ??
+DELETED ??
+30